pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/main-glitchless/README.md

 - If already Repelled, just bike

 ### OLIVINE CITY
-- Shopping: Buy Super Potions if you need them, and 11 Super Repels
+- Shopping: Buy Super/Hyper Potions if you need them, and 11 Super Repels
-	> Consider Hyper Potions instead if no Supers

 ### LIGHTHOUSE 1
 - Gentleman 1: HB+Surf (Scratch if it kills) (HB x2 if can't Scratch and haven't taught Surf)